 To start using experience engineering takes preparation.
 Think of common scenarios that result in unhappy customers or high effort situations.
 Brainstorm with other employees how you can use customer advocacy, positive language and anchoring to address the question or complaint.

-Write scripts and prompts utilising these customer service skills to refer to when these situations come up.
+Write scripts and prompts utilising these customer experience skills to refer to when these situations come up.
 Practice using the phrases in role play games with your teammates.
 The more often you practice, the more natural experience engineering will come to you.
 Eventually it will be second nature to guide customers through the most difficult conversations and turn them into the most loyal repeat customers.